 My research activities are in the field of planetary geophysics.
 I develop computer simulations of mantle convection and heat transport in the interiors of planets, and I analyze observations of planets made by NASA spacecraft, particularly measurements of planetary gravity and topography and images of surface features.
 I also participate in lab studies of the physical properties of rocks, such as their densities and melting temperatures, which help to constrain the computer models.
 My goal is to combine models and observations in order to understand the current internal structure of Mars, Venus, the Moon, and Earth, as well as the processes that have controlled the evolution of these planets.

-I am a member of the science team for NASA's GRAIL mission and am using gravity and topography observations of the Moon to better understand the structure and origin of its volcanos and impact basins.
+I was a member of the science team for NASA's GRAIL mission and am using gravity and topography observations of the Moon to better understand the structure and origin of its volcanos and impact basins.
 My lab studies of lunar rocks help to constrain the densities used in the gravity models.
-I also work on models of the formation of large impact basins and of the thermal evolution of the Moon.

 My models of mantle convection on Mars emphasize both the long term thermal evolution of Mars as well as magma genearation in present-day mantle plumes.
 These studies involve both computer models as well as laboratory studies of the melting of the martian mantle.
-My models of the gravity anomalies at large highland volcanos such as Syrtis Major, Hadriaca Pataera, and Apollinaris Patera reveal details of the magma chambers that fed these volcanos and provide our first clear look at the magmatic plumbing of Mars.
+My models of the gravity anomalies at large highland volcanos such as Syrtis Major and Apollinaris Mons reveal details of the magma chambers that fed these volcanos and provide our first clear look at the magmatic plumbing of Mars.

-My studies of Venus focus on the relationship between mantle convection and surface features, such as large shield volcanos, rift zones, and coronae.
+My studies of Venus focus on the relationship between mantle convection and surface features, such as large shield volcanos and rift zones.
 The results of these studies demonstrate the dynamic nature of the interior of Venus.

 Education and Public Outreach

-In addition to my research work, I am also involved in a number of educational outreach programs at LPI.
+In addition to my research work, I have also contributed to many educational outreach programs at LPI.
 These include:

 I have served as an instructor for many professional development workshops for middle school and high school science teachers.
-These workshops combine field trips to volcanic, tectonic, fluvial and impact structures in the western United States with classroom instruction on how the field sites relate to NASA's planetary geology exploration program.
-Recent examples include:
+Some of these workshops combined field trips to volcanic, tectonic, fluvial and impact structures in the western United States with classroom instruction on how the field sites relate to NASA's planetary geology exploration program.

 This set of 3 lunar geology posters describes the Moon's geologic history, the use of spectroscopy to identify rock compositions from orbit, and NASA's on-going lunar exploration plans.
 Intended for use in 6th to 9th grade classrooms, each poster includes additional information and activities on the back side.